matheuarenivas/bookbetter/README.md

 ### Controllers
 These Java classes are used or implemented when we want to use a models attributes or variables in something like a **Scene**.
 ### Services
-The services module is used to run the project.
-See "Running the project"
+The services module is used to fetch and update data in the BookBetter MySQL Database.
+The server is hosted with AWS. <Code>JDBCConnection</Code> is the main service.
 ## Running the project
 There are two ways to run the project: Main and DevelopmentMode.
 <br><br>**Main** is the default option when executing the project.
 It takes the user to the login page before they are able to interact with the app.